 Accident insurance differs from other supplemental insurance policies like critical illness and disability insurance in important ways.

-First of all, accident insurance is designed to provide coverage for accidental injuries, not for cancer, heart disease or other illnesses.
+Accident insurance is designed to provide coverage for accidental injuries, not cancer, heart disease or other illnesses.
 Critical illness insurance, as the name suggests, provides coverage for certain illnesses.

-Disability insurance can provide coverage for illnesses or injuries, but it works differently.
-Sometimes called paycheck protection, disability insurance provides a monthly benefit that can replace lost wages when an illness or injury renders someone unable to work.
+Disability insurance can provide coverage for illnesses or injuries but it works differently.
+Sometimes called paycheck protection, disability insurance can provide a monthly benefit that can replace lost wages when an illness or injury renders someone unable to work.
 This is different from the lump sum cash payment that accident insurance provides.

 Offering Accident Insurance as a Voluntary Benefit

 While health insurance is known for having high premium costs, accident insurance can be very affordable.
-Employers can offer accident insurance to employees as a voluntary benefit.
+Employers can offer accident insurance coverage to employees as a voluntary benefit.
 The employer does not need to take on any of the premium costs, and the employee gets guaranteed coverage and convenient payroll deductions.
 Given the high cost of medical bills, the rise of high deductible health plans, and the average person’s lack of savings, this is a great supplemental insurance plan to consider.
+Contact us today to help you with your health insurance needs.